nhielost/obs-midi-mg/README.md

 The coming updates will hopefully introduce these new features:

-- Implement already planned actions
-- A transfer bindings between devices feature (for when a device has disconnected)
+- A transfer bindings between devices feature (for when a device has disconnected or is unavailable)
 - Using more elements of the message than just the value
 - (Potentially) more actions - involving external features such as Scene Collections, Themes, and other settings
-- MIDI Output device support - send a message when an event in OBS Studio occurs
+- MIDI Output device support - send a message when an event in OBS Studio occurs (well underway!)

 ## Feedback